EventStore/EventStoreDB-Client-Java/README.md

 # EventStoreDB Client SDK for Java

+EventStoreDB is the event-native database, where business events are immutably stored and streamed.
+Designed for event-sourced, event-driven, and microservices architectures.

 This repository contains an [EventStoreDB][es] Client SDK written in Java for use with languages on the JVM.
 It is compatible with Java 8 and above.